-Competency in the Hebrew language is the single most important skill you can acquire before making Aliyah.
+Competency in the Hebrew language is the single most crucial skill you can acquire before making Aliyah.
 Does this mean that Aliyah is off the table if you don’t speak a word of Hebrew?
 No, it is fairly simple to get by day to day living in English, especially as a tourist or student.
 But for those making Aliyah consider this: what happens when you receive your electric bill, your army draft notice, or your lab results from your doctor all in Hebrew?
 How do you sign a rental contract for an apartment when you don’t understand what’s in the fine print?
-In some of these cases it helps to have a friend translate, in others it’s better to have a lawyer deal with any legal issues.
-Nevertheless, for any non-legal issues it is important to try to be as independent as possible.
+In some of these cases, it helps to have a friend translate; in others, it’s better to have a lawyer deal with any legal issues.
+Nevertheless, for all non-legal matters it is important to try to be as independent as possible.
 There are several ways to learn Hebrew, both before and after Aliyah:

-- Find a Tutor- Learning from an Israeli tutor is an invaluable resource.
+- Find a Tutor: Learning from an Israeli tutor is an invaluable resource.
 If you have the basics down, start focusing on advancing your conversational Hebrew.
 It’s one thing to understand Hebrew when reading or hearing it.
-It’s quite another to be able to speak back in Hebrew, even more so using more advanced vocabulary.
-Challenge yourself to start speaking with an Israeli dialect, and to have as little of an accent as possible.
+It’s quite another to speak back in Hebrew, even more so using more advanced vocabulary.
+Challenge yourself to start using an Israeli dialect and to have as little of an accent as possible.
 If you do not have access to a tutor locally, try reaching out on some of the Facebook groups.
 Many people run a business tutoring people online through Skype, FaceTime, and Whatsapp.

-- Translate Israeli News Articles- Once you know the basics of Hebrew, you can begin to build your vocabulary by translating news articles from Hebrew to English.
+- Translate Israeli News Articles: Once you know Hebrew basics, you can begin to build your vocabulary by translating news articles from Hebrew to English.
 This process is long and often tedious, but it is effective.